evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/time.rst

    signal's catching routine.
 Also, the suspension time may be longer than requested by an arbitrary amount because of the scheduling of other activity in the system.

-   .. versionchanged:: 3.5
-      The function now sleeps at least *secs* even if the sleep is interrupted by a signal, except if the signal handler raises an exception (see :pep:`475` for the rationale).

 .. function:: strftime(format[, t])